This tour will be accompanied by Chuck & Judy Nichols

 Our Tuscany Bike Tour, with its fantastic riding, wonderful lodgings and gourmet meals, is your opportunity to experience the delightful countryside, charming towns and wonderful people of Italy.
 We hope you will join us in Tuscany!

-We meet in Assisi for an afternoon orientation and bike fitting.
+We meet in Assisi for a mid afternoon orientation and bike fitting.
 Join us for a Welcome dinner.
 Airlines from a variety of European cities fly into Perugia and the airport is close to Assisi.
 Trains from Rome, Florence and Milan service Assisi.
 Overnight in Assisi.

 Our route through Umbria is highlighted by a visit to Deruta, a town famous for its ceramics.Overnight in Solomeo.